tensorforce/tensorforce/docs/runner.rst

 Runners
 =======

-A "runner" is the code used to handle the interaction between the Environment and the Agent.
+A "runner" manages the interaction between the Environment and the Agent.
 TensorForce comes with ready-to-use runners.
 Of course, you can implement your own runners, too.
+If you are not using simulation environments, the runner is simply your application code using the Agent API.

   Environment <-> Runner <-> Agent <-> Model

 Ready-to-use runners
 ====================

-We implemented a standard runner, a threaded runner (for asynchronous computations such as A3C) and a distributed runner if you would like to use multiple machines for computation.
+We implemented a standard runner, a threaded runner (for real-time interaction e.g. with OpenAI Universe) and a distributed runner for A3C variants.

 Runner
 ------